What happens after a beloved fabric store closes?

 What feature of the American economic landscape has disappeared in the last 10 years that was especially meaningful to you?
 Why do you miss this place?

 Email us at firstname.lastname@example.org.
 We’ll feature some responses on the air.

 Some craft stores have it all: painting supplies, picture frames, DIY holiday decorations and even kitchen tools.
 But Hancock Fabrics, as longtime customer Joanna Clark remembers the now-defunct retailer, just had fabric.
 And that was what she loved about it.

-“It was just rows and rows of fabrics — satins and lace and tulle.
+“It was just rows and rows of fabric — satins and lace and tulle.
 It was fun to look at and imagine what these fabrics could become,” she told Marketplace.

 Clark, who now lives in Brunswick, Georgia, grew up going to the store with her mother where they’d pick up the project fabric, thread and buttons with which she learned how to sew and quilt.
 It was where she bought the fabric to make her prom dress, her wedding dress and later clothes for her children.

 “I’m not a particularly good seamstress, but I wanted to be able to say that I had made my wedding dress,” said Clark, who put the dress together over a weekend.
 “It’s a very simple dress, and it’s bright blue because that was my favorite color at the time.”